 Step 1: Remove the cover.
-Remove the cover from the hot tub and prop it up against a wall.
+Remove it from the hot tub and prop it up against a wall.
 You will want it to be propped up rather than laying flat on the ground so that the water will run off of it easily.

 Step 2: Rinse.
-Hose the cover down with just water to rinse off some of the dirt or loose debris that might be on it.
+Hose it down with just water to rinse off some of the dirt or loose debris that might be on it.
 (Read: how use a hot tub vacuum to clean your hot tub).

 Step 3: Scrub.
-With a gentle cleaning brush, use hot soapy water or vinyl cleaner to scrub down the cover all over it in small circles.
+With a gentle cleaning brush, use hot soapy water or vinyl cleaner to scrub it down in small circles.

 Step 4: Rinse completely.
-Hose off completely with clean water until there are no traces of cleaner left on the cover.
+Hose off completely with clean water until there are no traces of cleaner left.

 Step 5: Scrub the other side.
-Now, flip the cover over and repeat the entire process on the other side of the cover.
+Now, flip the cover over and repeat the entire process on the other side.

 Step 6: Check the foam and vapor barrier.
-Most hot tub covers have a zipper opening so that you can get to the foam and vapor barriers.
+Most models have a zipper opening so that you can get to the foam and vapor barriers.
 Check to make sure it is intact and functional.

-You probably only need to thoroughly clean your cover this way 2-3 times a year, unless it's exposed to the elements and tends to get very dirty.
+You probably only need to thoroughly clean it this way 2-3 times a year, unless it's exposed to the elements and tends to get very dirty.